 The Board comprised of a Non-executive Chairman, Chief Executive Officer and two independent non-executive Directors.
-Biographical details of the Board members are set out on pages 4 and 5 of this report.
+Biographical details of the Board members are set out on page 6 of this report.

 The Directors are of the view that the Board and its committees consist of Directors with an appropriate balance of skills, experience, independence and diverse backgrounds to enable them to discharge their duties and responsibilities effectively.